MY OLDEST ITEM CLOTHING

 Another of the guys headed off to Rome to become a Catholic priest.
+Yes I managed to turn one man off women completely.
+I didn’t understand him as he was clearly a hot-blooded male.
 We wrote to each other for a while.
 My last memory of a conversation with him, was him wondering whether we would ever see each other again and him quipping I would end up

 I often joke that a few years of him living with me was enough to drive him into the priesthood.
 I will never forget him playing the guitar and singing.
 That song has been special to me ever since.